Atakannbal/hello-world/README.md

 # hello-world

-I have no idea what im doing here, should be studying C for finals but HEY!
+I have no idea what im doing here